molcikas/photon/README.md

 Photon does not maintain any in-memory cache of entities (the "session") that can get stale or consume large amounts of memory.
 Entities do not need to be attached to Photon in order for them to save correctly, and there is no concept of "flushing" changes.
 Queries are always executed immediately.

 Aggregates should be loaded and saved as whole units (unless this would cause significant performance issues).
 Photon does not track pending changes for entities and does not support "[lazy loading](http://www.mehdi-khalili.com/orm-anti-patterns-part-3-lazy-loading)".
-Therefore, it is important to keep your aggregates small and to avoid using aggregates as read models.
+Therefore, it is important to keep your aggregates small and to avoid using aggregates as view models.
 See [Effective Aggregate Design](https://vaughnvernon.co/?p=838) for more information on these design concepts.

 ## Limitations